The LORD used to speak to Moses face to face, as a man speaks to his friend. – Exodus 33:11

 3 “For I am the LORD your God, The Holy One of Israel, your Savior . . ..”

 4 “Since you are precious in My sight, you are honored, and I love you . . ..”

 The term prosopagnosia was first used in 1947 by Joachim Bodamer, a neurologist.
-The word is derived from Greek prosopon – face, and agnosia – non-knowledge.
+The word is derived from the Greek terms prosopon – face and agnosia– non-knowledge.
 In 1996, Bill Choisser popularized the term “face-blindness” for this condition.

 No therapy provides lasting real-world improvements.

 Can the Father ever forget us?
 Never!
-What He said of Israel, is true for each of His children.
+What He said of Israel is true for each child of the King.

-Isaiah 43:1 Thus says the LORD, your Creator, O Jacob, and He who formed you, O Israel, “Do not fear, for I have redeemed you; I have called you by name; you are Mine!”
+Isaiah 43:1 O Jacob, listen to the LORD who created you.
+O Israel, the one who formed you says, “Do not be afraid, for I have ransomed you.
+I have called you by name; you are mine.”

 15 Can a mother forget her nursing child?
 Can she feel no love for the child she has borne?
 But even if that were possible, I would not forget you!

 16 See, I have written your name on the palms of my hands.